 - Books are everlasting companions in times of need.
 Even if you don’t have access to a bookshop or personal library, you can enjoy reading ebooks.

-- Prayer unites us all, but now prayers must be done in the confines of our homes.
+- Prayer unites us all, but now prayers must be done from the confines of our homes.

 - Connecting with strangers online, through various ‘meet-and-greets’, workshops and talks, is the new way to socialise and network.